Insights

 And if you’ve got corporate social responsibility goals, or commitments to ethical and inclusive practices, providing support for vulnerable customers goes hand-in-hand.

-Our dedicated xVulnerability metric analyzes all your customer conversations to detect signs of vulnerability.
-Using generative AI, it’ll also summarize why it believes that customer to be vulnerable.
-Combined with our other innovative features like predictive metrics and AI Insight Topics, you can quickly build a picture of where your customers need more help.
+Using generative AI, evaluagent also summarizes why it believes that customer to be vulnerable.
+Combined with our other innovative features like predictive metrics and AI Insight Topics, you can quickly build a picture of where your customers need more help and better prepare agents for difficult conversations.

 You can then leverage automated workflows to route these specific conversations to QA teams for deeper analysis, helping to improve agent performance while you develop ways to offer targeted support.

-Detecting vulnerability in your customer interactions is a powerful way to improve customer experience, ensure fair treatment, and evidence to regulators that you’re providing great outcomes.
-With a powerful platform like evaluagent, you can take a truly human-centered approach to customer service.
+Detecting vulnerability in your customer interactions is a powerful way to improve customer experience, ensure fair treatment, and demonstrate your take your duty of care responsibilities seriously.
+It’s also evidence to regulators that you’re providing great outcomes.

 Book a demo